ABOUT THE COMPANY

 Citadel + Compagnie would like to acknowledge the land on which we operate, the site of human activity for over 15,000 years.

-This land is the traditional territory of many nations: the Wendat, the Haudenosaunee, the Anishinaabe, and the Mississaugas of the New Credit.
+This land is the traditional territory of many nations including the Mississaugas of the Credit, the Anishnabeg, the Chippewa, the Haudenosaunee and the Wendat peoples.

-We are grateful to have the opportunity to work on this land and to share our space with all peoples including those indigenous to Turtle Island.
+We are grateful to have the opportunity to work, create and share on this land, and would like to express our gratitude to its original artists and caretakers.